Welcome to the AYSA Upper Division U15 Boys Playoffs

 Information on the First Round of Playoffs

 Each team in the U15 Boys league will play two first round playoff games.
-Teams have been seeded according to regular season record as of July 2.
-The two teams earning the most points as a result of first round playoff games will advance to a Championship.
+The four teams earning the most points in those games will then advance to a Final Four.

 Ties are allowed in first round playoff games.